 He asked for prayers and again thanked priests who had remained steadfast in their ministry.
 "Pray for them at this time, they are going through a lot more than we realise," he said.

-Deep, powerful testimonies and tremendous stories of faith in God among extreme adversity were shared
+Deep, powerful testimonies and tremendous stories of faith and tremendous stories of faith in God among extreme adversity were shared.